Selloff or Market Correction? Either Way, Here's What to Do NextSee Overvalued Stocks

 -

-Tesla now needs a record-breaking 516,344 vehicle deliveries in the fourth quarter to maintain its 2023 delivery levels of 1.81 million vehicles.
-A shortfall could result in Tesla recording its first annual drop in deliveries.
+Tesla now needs a record-breaking 516,344 vehicle deliveries in the fourth quarter to prevent a drop in 2024 sales.

-"Taking a step back, deliveries returning to growth were the most important thing to come from today's numbers, especially given the major push on promotions and financing terms to stimulate demand in a tricky auto market," said Hargreaves Lansdown (LON:HRGV) senior equity analyst Matt Britzman, who holds Tesla shares.
+"Taking a step back, deliveries returning to growth were the most important thing to come from today's numbers," said Hargreaves Lansdown (LON:HRGV) senior equity analyst Matt Britzman, who holds Tesla shares.

 © Reuters.
 FILE PHOTO: Tesla China-made Model 3 vehicles are seen during a delivery event at its factory in Shanghai, China January 7, 2020.
 REUTERS/Aly Song/File Photo

-Tesla's deliveries were also higher than those of rival BYD, which handed over 443,426 battery electric vehicles in the third quarter.
-That was partly due to the Chinese EV giant's focus on plug-in hybrid vehicles, whose deliveries jumped more than 75% in the latest quarter.
+The deliveries were higher than those of rival BYD, which handed over 443,426 battery-electric vehicles in the third quarter.

 Latest comments